jane-holborn/portfoliowebsite-react/README.md

 - **HTML:** for structure and layout
 - **CSS:** for styling, animations, and responsive design
 - **TypeScript:** for type safety and better development experience
-- **React:** for building reusable componetns and managing UI state
+- **React:** for building reusable components and managing UI state
 - **Vite:** for fast development and optimised builds

 ## Features